 The purchase of travel insurance is mandatory in order to cover any unexpected delays, medical problems, baggage loss, cancellation etc. You are advised to organise this at the time of booking to ensure you are covered immediately.
 Travel insurance is a cost effective way to protect yourself and your equipment, as well as protecting you before departure.
 We advise you to buy insurance as close to booking as possible to protect the loss of your registration fee as a result of cancellation due to injury, illness etc. Please ensure your travel insurance covers winter sports, specifically snowmobiling and husky sledding activities.

 There is a free pre-arctic training day in November 2022.

 This training is optional and will cover important skills required during your time in Sweden.

-Yes, bivvy bag, roll mat and sleeping bag can be hired for just £30pp for you to use for the three-day survival phase during the Arctic Challenge.
+Yes, bivvy bag, roll mat and sleeping bag can be hired for you to use for the three-day survival phase during the Arctic Challenge.

 You should have a basic level of fitness.
 Pretty much anyone over the age of 18 yrs can take part in the challenge as long as you have a good level of fitness and are healthy.
 Although you will bring all the appropriate clothing, you will be participating in physical activity for many hours and in below-freezing conditions.